Book aims to shine light on Romanian role in the Holocaust

 Associated Press

-BUCHAREST, Romania (AP) — Maksim Goldenshteyn recounts a story his late grandmother once told him about how, as a 4-year-old child, she snuck out of a Jewish ghetto during World War II to retrieve her favorite dolls that had been left behind the day her family was forcibly evicted from their home in occupied Soviet Ukraine.
+BUCHAREST, Romania (AP) — Maksim Goldenshteyn recounts a story his grandmother once told him about how, as a 4-year-old child, she snuck out of a Jewish ghetto during World War II to retrieve her favorite dolls that had been left behind when her family was forcibly evicted from their home in occupied Soviet Ukraine.

-It is one of the stories that Seattle native Goldenshteyn tells in his book, “ So They Remember,” which recounts — with a blend of intimate family memoir and vigorous historical research — the Holocaust in Transnistria, a territory in occupied southern Ukraine that was controlled by Romania, a close ally to Nazi Germany for most of the war.
+It’s one of the stories that Seattle native Goldenshteyn tells in his book, “ So They Remember,” which recounts — with a blend of intimate family memoir and historical research — the Holocaust in Transnistria, a territory in occupied southern Ukraine that was controlled by Romania, a close ally to Nazi Germany for most of the war.

 Moved by what he’d learned, Goldenshteyn embarked on a decade-long journey researching a part of the Holocaust he feels is largely overlooked.

-His starting point was to interview his grandfather, Motl Braverman, in his Seattle home over a series of weekends.
-Braverman, who died in 2015, languished as an adolescent with his family in the remote Pechera death camp, which became known to many prisoners as the “death noose.”
+His starting point was to interview his grandfather, Motl Braverman, in his Seattle home.
+Braverman, who died in 2015, languished as an adolescent with his family in the remote Pechera death camp.

-He cuts a central figure in the book.
-“My grandfather spoke with a certain detachment, as if relating someone else’s experiences,” Goldenshteyn writes.
+“My grandfather spoke with a certain detachment, as if relating someone else’s experiences,” Goldenshteyn wrote.
 “Later, he assured me that the death camp he survived was never far from his mind.”

+All of the comforts that his grandmother, Anna Braverman, had known while growing up “evaporated overnight,” when her family was imprisoned in a ghetto in Transnistria in 1941.

 Awareness of Romania’s role in the Holocaust, at home and abroad, is far less than that of the Nazis’ role.
 But in Romanian-controlled territories under the military dictatorship of Ion Antonescu, between 280,000 and 380,000 Jews, plus some 12,000 Roma, were killed during the war.
-The decades of communism that followed, much like in the Soviet Union, all but erased memories of the Holocaust.
+The decades of communism that followed all but erased memories of the Holocaust.

 Stefan Cristian Ionescu, a historian and Holocaust expert at Northwestern University, said that most Romanians “think that it’s a responsibility of Nazi Germany.”